What are the different types of alopecia ?

 Alopecia areata (patchy)

-It is the most common type and is characterized by small patch or patches of hair loss.
+the most common type and is characterized by small patch or patches of hair loss.

 Alopecia areata totalis